microsoft/QuantumKatas/README.md

 #### Quantum computing concepts

 * **[Basic quantum computing gates](./BasicGates/)**.
-  Learn about the single-qubit and multi-qubit gates used in quantum computing.
+  Learn to apply the main gates used in quantum computing.
 * **[Superposition](./Superposition/)**.
-  Learn about preparing a superposition state on one or more qubits.
+  Learn to prepare superposition states.
 * **[Measurements](./Measurements/)**.
   Learn to distinguish quantum states using measurements.
 * **[Joint measurements](./JointMeasurements/)**.
-  Learn about using joint (parity) measurements to distinguish quantum states and performing gates.
+  Learn about using joint (parity) measurements to distinguish quantum states and to perform state transformations.

 #### Simple algorithms

 * **[Teleportation](./Teleportation/)**.
-  Learn about standard teleportation protocol and variations.
+  Implement standard teleportation protocol and its variations.
 * **[Superdense coding](./SuperdenseCoding/)**.
-  Learn about the Superdense coding protocol.
+  Implement the superdense coding protocol.
 * **[Deutsch–Jozsa algorithm](./DeutschJozsaAlgorithm/)**.
-  Learn about quantum oracles which implement classical functions, and get an introduction to the Bernstein–Vazirani and Deutsch–Jozsa algorithms.
+  Learn about quantum oracles which implement classical functions, and implement Bernstein–Vazirani and Deutsch–Jozsa algorithms.
 * **[Simon's algorithm](./SimonsAlgorithm/)**.
   Learn about Simon's algorithm.